Banksy's chimpanzee parliament up for auction | DW | 28.09.2019

-A painting by British street artist Banksy depicting the UK Parliament populated by chimpanzees is to go on show on Saturday before going under auction.
-It’s expected to fetch up to $2.5 million (€2.28 million).
+A painting by British street artist Banksy depicting the UK Parliament populated by chimpanzees went on show Saturday before being auctioned.
+It's expected to fetch up to $2.5 million (€2.28 million).

 A painting by Banksy depicting primates sitting in Britain's Parliament goes under the hammer next week.
 "Devolved Parliament," painted in 2009, is due to go on display until October 3, when it will go for sale at an auction in New York.